-Masonry fireplaces, whether wood-burning or gas, are cozy features that represent the epitome of home for many owners.
-Yet cracks in brick, or in the masonry joints between bricks, are early warning signs that your chimney is on the road to ruin.
+Masonry fireplaces, whether wood-burning or gas, are cozy home features but they can require chimney repair as they age.
+Cracks in brick, or in the masonry joints between bricks, are early warning signs that your chimney needs attention.
 Patching cracks in your brick chimney can save you thousands of dollars worth of repairs later on, as well as keep you and your family safe by reducing the possibility of chimney fires.
 The good news is that cracks in a chimney's brick, mortar, crown, and cap are easy for a do-it-yourselfer to fix with only a few simple tools and materials.
 Pick a warm, dry day for this project, as some of the materials need a few hours of curing time.

 Small cracks in the summer can become surprisingly large cracks by next spring.
 Unattended larger cracks in the outer brick will deepen the penetrating effect of rain, snow, and ice.
-Then, the water begins to work its way down, sometimes between the outer brick and the flashing, sometimes farther inside, between the outer brick and the flue.
+Then, the water works its way down between the outer brick and the flashing but sometimes farther inside between the outer brick and the flue.
 The water can accumulate and result in substantial damage for roof systems and interior ceilings, insulation, wall studs, and floors.

 Repair Cracks to Prevent Chimney Fires

-Even worse, cracks in a brick chimney that continue from the flue to the exterior are one cause behind a terrifying, devastating phenomenon: a chimney fire.
-Chimney fires can ignite instantly—those who have experienced them describe them as an explosion followed by a sound similar to a freight train.
+Cracks in a brick chimney that continue from the flue to the exterior can cause an extremely damaging chimney fire.
+Chimney fires can ignite instantly—they can sound like an explosion followed by a sound similar to a freight train.
 Once a chimney fire has started, only the fire department can stop it by extinguishing it from the top down.

-In most communities, a permit shouldn't be required for minor brick chimney repair that does not involve replacing any elements of the chimney should not require a permit.
-If you are removing and replacing bricks in your chimney, check with your local permitting office.
-In some areas, this kind of work requires that you apply for a permit and have the work inspected once you complete it.
+In most communities, a permit shouldn't be required for minor brick chimney repair that does not involve replacing any elements of the chimney.
+However, if you are removing and replacing bricks in your chimney, check with your local permitting office.
+In some areas, this kind of work requires a permit and inspection.